lydiafadel/Vault_EKS_JWT/README.md

 Step 5.
 Create the service account's token to connect to the Vault cluster

 In this example, I took a payment service account that belongs to a production namespace.
-The token will be valid for
+The token will be valid for 3 hours and will expire after this period.

     kubectl create token payment -n production